silvafilipeuk/Books4U/readme.md

 -   book - the individual selected book passed to Detail page

 -   searchQuery - Will receive the query string from the search base, to be used by results.js to produce the results.

-(Please add any others here...)

-## Navigation

-Everything we need to do regarding navigation (moving between pages and to the previous page) can be done with the standard React Navigation library.

 ## Google Books